 - 1. Maximum values shown.
-Decreasing actual values will minimize wear during coupling/uncoupling. - 2.
-Actual allowable values may be higher in some cases but higher offsets will increase wear during coupling.
+Decreasing values minimizes wear. - 2.
+Allowable values may be greater, but greater offsets increase wear.

 3.1 Conditions for Coupling

 The following conditions should be considered when operating the Tool Changer.
 For more details about programming the robot, refer to the Operation section of the Control/Signal Module Manual.